awesome-soft/awesome-devops/README.md

 * [Splunk](https://www.splunk.com/) - Splunk Inc. turns machine data into answers with the leading platform to tackle the toughest IT, IoT and security challenges.
 Use Splunk to search, monitor, analyze and visualize machine data.
 * [Nagios](https://www.nagios.org/) - Nagios provides enterprise-class Open Source IT monitoring, network monitoring, server and applications monitoring.
 * [Monit](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-monit) - Monit is a helpful program that automatically monitors and manages server programs to ensure that they not only stay online consistently, but that the file size, checksum, or permissions are always correct.
+* [Supervisor](http://supervisord.org/) - Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
 * [Hipchat](https://www.hipchat.com/) -HipChat was a web service for internal private online chat and instant messaging.
 * [Bitbucket](https://bitbucket.org/) - Collaborate on code with inline comments and pull requests.
 Manage and share your Git repositories to build and ship software, as a team.
 * [Datadog](https://www.datadoghq.com/) - Datadog is a monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform.